Mario214/Cyber-Repository/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly _available_, in addition to restricting _Access_ to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
     Load Balancers protect Availability.
 The advantage of a jump box is that only 1 VM needs to be monitored instead of several as well as being more secure.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _logs_ and system _traffic_.
-- _TODO: What does Filebeat watch for?_  lightweight shipper for forwarding and centralizing log data.
+    Filebeat is alightweight shipper for forwarding and centralizing log data.
-- _TODO: What does Metricbeat record?_  lightweight shipper for metrics.
+    Metricbeat is a lightweight shipper for metrics.

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|